- The Greater Good: Social Entrepreneurship for Everyday People Who Want to Change the World – by Madeleine Shaw

 Now he reveals to readers how to identify their calling, dispels the myths and misunderstandings we often have about what constitutes a calling, and challenges them to pursue that calling with a courage that can surmount the many obstacles that may lie in their path.

-He also shows readers how to cultivate a community of support that will help them fulfill their calling.
+He also shows readers how to cultivate a community of support that will help them fulfill a calling.

 Kathleen Kelly Janus, a lecturer at the Stanford University Program on Social Entrepreneurship and the founder of the successful social enterprise Spark, set out to investigate what makes a startup succeed or fail.